0-1-0/authorship/README.md

 # CLI options for check_accuracy

+1. -s, --selection [chi2, logreg, svd1000] - feature selection method.
+* chi2 - chi2-based statistical test
-1. -s, --selection [chi2, logreg] - feature selection method, either chi2-based statistical test, or most important features with L1 logisitic regression
+* logreg -  most important features with L1 logisitic regression
+* svd1000 - Singular Value Decomposition.
+1000 or other number specifies final dimensionality
+* pca500 - Principal Component Analysis.
+500 or other number specifies dimensionality like with svd.

-2. -c, --cls [logreg, svc] - classifier type, either logistic regression with L2 regularization, or SVM classifier
+2. -c, --cls [logreg, svc, rf100] - classifier type:
+* logreg - logistic regression with L2 regularization
+* svc - SVM classifier.
+* rf100 - Random Forest classifier with 100 estimators.
+You could also use rf500, rf1000, and so on.

 3. -i, --input - location of file with train data
 4. -n - number of samples to use